Rahul Hemrajani

 About the Author

 Dr. Rahul Hemrajani is Assistant Professor of Law at NLSIU, Bengaluru.
-He is part of the team working on the Project on Consumer Law with Meta, IIT-B & the Department of Consumer Affairs.
+He is part of the research team for the Project on Consumer Law with Meta, IIT-B & the Department of Consumer Affairs.